 26. Utila Island, in the Caribbean sea of Honduras, is a seasonal feeding site of the whale shark.

-27. Honduras has a bad reputation among travelers because it is known as one of me most dangerous and violent countries of the region.
+27. Honduras has a bad reputation among travelers because it is known as one of me most dangerous and violent countries in the region.

 My Thoughts On Honduras

-Even with its bad reputation, I have discovered that it is a great place to visit.
+Even with its bad reputation, I have discovered that Honduras is a great place to travel.
 At first, I went there as a single woman and had a great time.
 After that, my husband and I have already taken our sons to explore parts of the country twice and plan to keep coming back.